enigmatic-agent-scully/liri-node-app/README.md

 #### 'do-what-it-says'

-This command reads a text file called 'random.txt' and executes the command contained within the file by parsing the contents and returning the expected output
+This command reads a text file called 'random.txt' and executes the command contained within the file by parsing the contents and returning the expected output of the specified command to the console.

 ```
 $ node liri.js do-what-it-says